RobSpectre/Talks-Old/Mobile App Distribution via SMS/README.md

         - Use case: Display number with CTA to the effect of "Text GIMME to 55555 to get our app!"
         - Little pricey as short codes are needed to get real conversion.
-        - Works well in any IRL display creative (billboards, periodicals, events)
+        - Works well in any analog display creative (billboards, periodicals, events)
     - Outbound campaigns
         - Sent through a short code.